A multivalued version of the Radon-Nikodym theorem, via the single-valued Gould integral: Gould integral.

-(with obvious meaning of symbols) holds, for all partitions $\Pi', \ \Pi''$ finer than $P_n$.
-Now, take any integer $n$ and, for each element $E$ of $\Pi_n$, consider two arbitrary subpartitions $\Pi'_E$ and $\Pi''_E$.
-Then, taking the {\em union} of the subpartitions $\Pi'_E$ as $E$ varies, and making the same operation with the subpartitions $\Pi''_E$, two partitions of $T$ are obtained, finer than $P_n$, for which (\ref{primocauchy}) holds true.
+(with obvious meaning of symbols) holds, for all partitions $\Pi', \ \Pi''$ finer than $\Pi_n$.
+Now, take any integer $n$ and, for each element $E$ of $\Pi_n$, consider two arbitrary partitions $\Pi'_E$ and $\Pi''_E$ of $E$.
+Then, taking the {\em union} of the partitions $\Pi'_E$ as $E$ varies, and making the same operation with the partitions $\Pi''_E$, two partitions of $T$ are obtained, finer than $P_n$, for which (\ref{primocauchy}) holds true.
 From (\ref{primocauchy}), obviously it follows

 Now, let $E_1$ be the first element of $\Pi_n$.
 In the summation at left-hand side, fix all the $F's$ and the $F''s$ that are not contained in $E_1$.
 Taking the supremum when the remaining $F's$ and $F''s$ vary in all possible ways, it follows